Bachelor of Biomedicine (Degree with Honours)

 What I like most about the Honours was the sheer amount of practical learning.
 My undergraduate had a relatively small amount of practical work, so the opportunity to learn and apply technical skills like two-photon imaging and surgery was hectic and rewarding.
 Furthermore, the first time I successfully live-imaged neurons in a functioning brain, where I clapped my hands and saw them light up, was something truly magical.

 I’m currently doing a PhD - MDHS at the Florey, at the same lab that I did my Honours year in.
-I picked the lab because I’m into the questions that the lab’s into, so the techniques and conceptual approach are what I wanted to learn and apply in my PhD.
-Last but not least, my advice for future and current Honours students is learn to make mistakes.
+My advice for future and current Honours students is learn to make mistakes.
 A coursework environment rejects mistakes, but research is as much about the unexpected as the planned.

 Honours was very attractive for many reasons.
 The first was the complete freedom to research in any field of my choosing.
 It gave me the best opportunity to research at The Peter MacCallum Cancer Centre about breast cancer under an amazing and supportive supervisor - Dr. Kara Britt!
 The second was the sense of empowerment it advocated for – I got to be a leader over my own project, work in a lab, think like a scientist, and write a thesis.
 I was never the most confident person in my undergrad labs, but honours promised me a supportive and unique lab experience - and it did not disappoint!